UltimateHackingKeyboard/firmware/doc-dev/reference-manual.md

       - `set secondaryRole.advanced.safetyMargin <ms, -50 - 50 (INT)>` finetunes sensitivity of the trigger-by-release and trigger-by-press behaviours, so that positive values favor primary role, while negative values favor secondary role.
 This works by adding the value to the action key (or subtracting from the dual role key).
 E.g., suppose trigger by release is active, and safetyMargin equal 50.
 Furthermore assume that dual-role key is released 30ms after the action key.
 Due to safety margin 50 being greater than 30, the dual-role key is still considered to be released first, and so primary role is activated.
       - `set secondaryRole.advanced.doubletapToPrimary BOOL` allows initiating hold of primary action by doubletap.
 (Useful if you want a dual key on space.)
       - `set secondaryRole.advanced.doubletapTime <ms, 200 (INT)>` configures the above timeout (measured press-to-press).
+      - `set secondaryRole.advanced.primaryFromSameHalf <(BOOL)>` enables or disables whether secondary role keys can trigger their secondary role if the triggering key is from the same keyboard half.  `ifPrimary/ifSecondary` can specify explicitly whether to trigger primary from same half using the argument `primaryFromSameHalf/secondaryFromSameHalf`.

 - `macroEngine`
   - terminology: